safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/auth-kit.md

 # Auth Kit

-This library provides a way to authenticate blockchain accounts using email addresses, social accounts or traditional web3 wallets (ex.
-Metamask).
-When using web2 methods as your email or social account, a derived Ethereum address will be generated.
+The [Auth kit](https://github.com/safe-global/account-abstraction-sdk/tree/dev/packages/auth-kit) creates an Ethereum address and authenticates a blockchain account using an email address, social media account, or traditional crypto wallets like Metamask.

 ## Quickstart